Barn Inspired Tasting Room in Washington’s Wine Country

 On the north shore of Washington State’s Lake Chelan, stands a tall gambrel barn with a copper roof and green doors that has become a beacon of friendship and goodwill – and Washington wine.
-Cairdeas Winery (pronounced: Car-Dis) owned by Lacey and Charley Lybecker, recently opened their new tasting room which stands in an Ayrshire 48 in Manson, Washington overlooking Lake Chelan and the surrounding mountains.
+Cairdeas Winery (pronounced: Car-Dis) owned by Lacey and Charlie Lybecker, recently opened their new tasting room which stands in an Ayrshire 48 in Manson, Washington overlooking Lake Chelan and the surrounding mountains.

 *The Ayrshire model is currently unavailable for purchase*